Dirtfoot: The beginning

 Founding members Matt Hazelton and J Bratlie met in April 2000 when an Easter tornado dropped a tree on Hazelton's house.
 J was walking past his neighbor Matt's house when they met, and a friendship began.
 Very soon they were jamming and writing together.

-The earlier forms of Dirtfoot began as a short-lived band "Gus and Hank" and later "Doodlebug" where Scott Gerardy joined the group.
+The earlier forms of Dirtfoot began as a short-lived band Gus and Hank and later Doodlebug where Scott Gerardy joined the group.
 The band's early days consisted of an open-door policy, a time when many people joined and left the group.
-At one point or another there were an electric bass, cello, trombone, dedicated washboard player and many different drummers and percussionists.
+At one point or another there was an electric bass, cello, trombone, dedicated washboard player and many different drummers and percussionists.

 The band officially began to take form with the additions of Eric Gardner on upright bass, Lane Bayliss on drums, and Aaron Butler on percussion.

 By early 2004, Dirtfoot was beginning to gain a foothold in the Shreveport music scene, playing underground shows, private parties, and small bar gigs.
 2005 was a year of building fans and beginning to tour in the immediate area.

-"Entertain Me"
+Entertain Me

 Things began to move with Dirtfoot winning the Shreveport Times Battle of the Bands in January 2006.
 Shows soon followed in Dallas, Austin, Hot Springs, Tulsa.
 Then the band went to Fairfield Studios in Shreveport to record their first record.
-"Entertain Me" was recorded by Dana McCommon and mixed by Steve Sullivan and released in December 2006.
+Entertain Me was recorded by Dana McCommon and mixed by Steve Sullivan and released in December 2006.
 During this period, Aaron Butler left the band, and Daniel Breithaupt joined as the new percussionist.